MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-react-visual.md

     }
     ```

-6. Now all warnings disappear and we are ready to integrate our react component into Custom Visual.
+6. Now all warnings disappear and we are ready to integrate our react component into the Visual.
 Let's render our component.
-The target HTML element can be found as `element` in `VisualConstructorOptions` object, passing into constructor.
+The target HTML `element` can be found as element in `VisualConstructorOptions` object, passing into constructor.

     ```typescript
       private target: HTMLElement;